What Is Real-Time Learning? The Next-Gen Learning Paradigm

 Real-time learning takes the basic concept of knowledge discovery and turns it around on two counts.
 Real-time learning transforms the linear knowledge delivery process into a form of help and guidance mechanism that is available in the moment of need rather than at one predefined point in time.

 This means that, unlike e-learning practices, real-time learning follows a non-linear modality of knowledge delivery.

 Second, real-time learning makes knowledge stick by enabling ‘learning in the flow of work so that the learner is able to take knowledge and apply it directly to his or her workflow exactly when it’s needed.
 So, the employee may have to go through the same workflow-based learning process twice or thrice but because he or she is actually applying the knowledge in real-time, it’s going to stick.

-On a broader level, real-time learning is a bit like Account-Based Marketing (ABM), if that’s a good analogy.
-In the sense that it flips the years-old practices on its head and takes a bottom-up approach.
+On a broader level, real-time learning is a bit like account-based marketing (ABM), if that’s a good analogy.
+In the sense that it flips the years-old practices on their head and takes a bottom-up approach.
 Rather than casting a wide learning net where every employee gets the same dose of learning, real-time learning takes a more granular approach personalizing knowledge delivery to each individual employee obviously based on their needs.

 What’s the advantage?
 Unlike traditional training methodologies, real-time learning is completely focused on enhancing end-user productivity and performance.

 Real-time learning doesn’t have a classic definition as yet considering it’s still not widely adopted by organizations.
 But, as Josh Bersin puts it, a good real-time learning definition would be: “Real-time learning processes understand your behavior and give you real-time guidance and performance support without even asking.”